artbrock/holochain_docs/App-Development-API.md

 ### `expose <name> <as>`

 Declares to the Nucleus that it should expose your function `<name>` to the outside world for calling.  `<as>` declares the calling and return parameter types.
-Currently this can be either `"JSON"` or `"STRING"`
+Currently this can be either `"JSON"` or `"STRING"`  In the Javascript nucleus these are defined on a global `MC` object, i.e. you would use `MC.JSON` or `MC.STRING`

 ### `put <hash>`